|

-in order to lock the anus, the blood from the hemorrhoidal tissue cannot
+order to lock the anus, the blood from the hemorrhoidal tissue cannot flow

-flow out and is accumulated.
-So, they form a circular pad in the final
+out and is accumulated.
+So, they form a circular pad in the final intestine

-intestine and supports the sealing function of the sphincter muscles.
-The
+and supports the sealing function of the sphincter muscles.
+The hemorrhoids

-the closing muscle relaxes with the defecation, the blood from the
+closing muscle relaxes with the defecation, the blood from the hemorrhoids

-hemorrhoids can flow out, whereby the nodules relax and the stool can be
+can flow out, whereby the nodules relax and the stool can be emptied

-emptied unhindered.
-If this mechanism is disturbed, the closing muscle does
+unhindered.
+If this mechanism is disturbed, the closing muscle does not

-not relax completely and the blood remains accumulated in the tissue.
-Then
+relax completely and the blood remains accumulated in the tissue.
+Then the

 channel by the defecation.